 Associate’s degree in Office Professional Studies or related field.

-Experience with additional computer systems.

-Working Environment: The work environment characteristics described herein are representative of those an employee encounters while performing the essential functions of this job.
-Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
+Familiarity with the Illinois Open meetings Act and Freedom of Information Act.

+Job Dimensions

+Requires making decisions within a well-defined scope of authority and offering solutions based on policies, ordinances, guidelines, etc. Refers issues that are unprecedented or not clearly defined.

+Contacts: Internal/External

+Daily telephone contact with the general public and contact with visitors of the Executive Department.

+Regular contact with internal staff and other governmental offices, business owners, Council members, and commission/board members.

+Supervision Received

+The employee operates under the general supervision of the Executive Coordinator/Special Programs Supervisor.

+Level and Complexity of Supervision Exercised

+The position is not responsible for the supervision of staff.

+Security Level

+Level MVR: essential functions require use of City vehicles.

+Supplemental Information

+Working Environment:

 Standard office setting.
-Normal working hours and days: Mon - Fri; 8:00 a.m. - 5:00 p.m.; 1 hr. meal break.
-Overtime as required.
+Normal working hours and days: Monday - Friday; 8a.m. - 5p.m.; 1-hour meal break.
+Occasional vertime as required.

 The work requires sitting and/or standing for prolonged periods of time, walking and frequent interaction with others, both in person and on the phone.

-Work environment is both formal and informal, team- and autonomy-oriented, having variable tasks, pace and pressure
+Work environment is both formal and informal, team- and autonomy-oriented, having variable tasks, pace and pressure.

-Physical Requirements: The physical demands described herein are representative of those that must be met by an employee to successfully perform the essential functions of this job.
-Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
+Physical Requirements:

 Due to the nature of work assignments, incumbents must be able to perform detailed work on multiple, concurrent tasks, with frequent interruptions and under time constraint.
 On a daily basis, the essential duties of this classification may require the ability to stoop; to reach; to stand, to walk and sit for extended periods of time; to push and/or pull objects weighing up to 10 pounds; to lift and carry objects weighing up to 10 pounds; to use finger dexterity to operate a computer and other office equipment and hand strength to grasp files and other objects; to perceive the attributes of objects by touch; to hear and verbally exchange ideas and information with the public, staff and others on the phone and in the office.
 On a frequent basis, essential duties of the position may require the ability to climb stairs, to kneel and/or crouch to retrieve files and other items.

-Vision: See in the normal visual range with or without correction; vision sufficient to read computer screens and printed documents; visually inspect work in progress.
+Vision: See in the normal visual range with or without correction; vision sufficient to read computer screens and printed documents; visually inspect, read and understand information and ideas presented in writing.

 Hearing: Hear in the normal audio range with or without correction.

+The work environment characteristics described herein are representative of those an employee encounters while performing the essential functions of this job.
+The physical demands described herein are representative of those that must be met by an employee to successfully perform the essential functions of this job.
+Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 Class Specification History

 General revision: 2/8/2017